Office: Kavli K13

 More Info (Internal)

 Professor Efstathiou has wide interests in theoretical and observational cosmology and has contributed to studies of large-scale structure in the Universe, galaxy formation, dark energy and the cosmic microwave background radiation.
-He is a member of the Science Team for the European Space Agency Planck Satellite, scheduled for launch in October 2008, which will map the temperature and polarization anisotropies of the cosmic microwave backround to unprecedented precision.
+He is a member of the Science Team for the European Space Agency Planck Satellite, which launched in 2009.
+Efstathiou is Chair of the Cambridge Planck Analysis Centre, which is developing methods to analyze the data that has been collected by the Planck satellite.
+The satellite’s two-year mission succeeded in measuring the anisotropies of the cosmic microwave background (CMB) radiation with unprecedented accuracy.

 His first postdoctoral appointment was at the Department of Astronomy, University of California, Berkeley.
 He spent the next eight years at the Institute for Astronomy at Cambridge, beginning as a Postdoctoral Research Assistant, then in 1984 taking a position as a Senior Assistant in Research and eventually becoming Assistant Director of Research.

 In 1988, Efstathiou was appointed to the Savilian Chair of Astronomy at Oxford University, where he served as Head of Astrophysics for 6 years during this tenure.
 He returned to Cambridge in 1997 and continues to hold the position of Professor of Astrophysics (1909).
 He has served as Director of the Institute of Astronomy from 2004.
 In 2008 the Kavli Institute for Cosmology at Cambridge was established and Efstathiou was appointed the first Director of the new Institute until 2013.